- An NDA is a legal agreement to protect confidential information between two or more parties.

 Conclusion

-An NDA can be a useful first line of defense, but it is by no means the only one.
+An NDA can be a useful first line of defense, but it is far from the only one.
 I have seen in my years of practice that the term “toothless tiger” is often accurate.
 It is important to be aware of the limitations of this tool and act accordingly.
 An NDA should be part of a comprehensive strategy, not the entire strategy.
 And as with any contract, a piece of paper can only do so much; the key is in the relationship between the parties.